KUSHAL-RAJ-PAREEK/Comegle/README.md

-# 🎓 Comegle — College-Based Omegle Clone
+# 🎓 Comegle — College-Based Omegle

 **Comegle** is a real-time, college-exclusive video chat platform inspired by Omegle.
 It connects students from the **same college** (verified by email domain) for spontaneous and anonymous one-on-one video chats.